AndreiB137/Diffusion_Vision_Transformer-Implementation/README.md

 The loss function is as usual in variatonal problems, minimizing a variational lower bound over the joint of the reverse and forward process which decouple into sums of KL-divergences after factorization.

-## Improved DDPM, schedulers and optimized sampling
+## Improved DDPM, schedules and optimized sampling

 ### Improved DDPM